How to Be More Outgoing – 12 Simple Ways To Make Friends and Enlarge Your Personal Sphere of Influence

 Gaining self-confidence and getting to a point where you’re comfortable with who you are is immensely helpful in growing your level of comfort in new and unfamiliar situations or around new people.

-When you are comfortable with yourself, it's obvious to others, making both you and them more comfortable with one another in a given situation, and at the same time making the need for the approval of others not a priority (or source of angst and anxiety) for you.
+When you are comfortable with yourself and project a confident positive attitude, it’s obvious to others, making both you and them more comfortable with one another in a given situation, and at the same time making the need for the approval of others not a priority (or source of angst and anxiety) for you.

 All of this helps you to be more outgoing.